afify/azan/README.md

 Configuration
 -------------
-The configuration of azan-nasm is done by creating a custom config.s and (re)compiling the source code.
+The configuration of azan is done by creating a custom config.s and (re)compiling the source code.